Our Story

 As the Church cannot remain untouched by its encounter with various cultures, so to the cultures themselves change as they encounter the Church.
 This is no chance encounter between the Gospel and cultures, it is a matter of conviction for the Church.

-“The process of the Church’s insertion into people’s cultures is a lengthy one.
+Inculturation has been a tool and a result of evangelization throughout the history of the Church .
+It is the act of becoming incarnate within a people.
+Pope John Paul II expresses it well in Redemptoris Mission: “The process of the Church’s insertion into people’s cultures is a lengthy one.
 It is not a matter of purely external adaptation, for inculturation ‘means the intimate transformation of authentic cultural values through their integration in Christianity and the insertion of Christianity in the various human cultures.’
 The process is thus a profound and all-embracing one, which involves the Christian message and also the Church’s reflection and practice.
 But at the same time it is a difficult process, for it must in no way compromise the distinctiveness and integrity of the Christian faith”

 “Through inculturation the Church makes the Gospel incarnate in different cultures and at the same time introduces peoples, together with their cultures, into her own community.
 She transmits to them her own values, at the same time taking the good elements that already exist in them and renewing them from within.
 Through inculturation the Church, for her part, becomes a more intelligible sign of what she is, and a more effective instrument of mission.”